AliArdaOrhan/aliardaorhan.github.io/til/notes/7-030420241537-we_can_fight_against_deepfakes_as_we_fought_against_pedos-[ai,safety].md

+---
+id: 7
+title: We can fight against deepfakes as we fought against pedohilia
+date: 2020-04-03 15:37:00
+tags:
+  - ai
+  - safety
+---

 AI-safety is one of the biggest buzzwords nowadays.
 Although, we don't know how to safety-test AI or we don't have a systematic way to prove that AI system under test is safe, we can still fight agains deepfakes as we fough against pedohiles.

 CEO of the Conjecture, AI-safety company, Connor Leah thinks that just punishing people who uses deepfake technologies is not enough.
 We have to attack supply-chain as we did with pedos where we punish people who creates it, who hosts it, who shares it etc.